muratk3n/thirdwave/en/tweets/2020/week36.md

 ---

-"@davidsirota

-Rahm Emanuel presided over the suppression of a video of a police murder of a teenager, then left office in disgrace to become a Wall St exec.
-He’s billed as an honorable Democratic statesman.
-Meanwhile, Medicare for All proponents are called 'grifters.'"

----

 "The conflict between the haves and have-nots also feeds into another major theme of cyberpunk.
 Often depicting future dystopias where megacorporations wield more power than governments, and rule the world